Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Definition of the norms

-Note that this distance stated in terms of the projected curves is precisely the distance used in \cite{demers zhang} between homogeneous stable curves for the map.
+Note that this distance stated in terms of the projected curves is the distance used in \cite{demers zhang} between stable curves for the map (with the small difference that the curves there were assumed to be homogeneous).
 For future reference, we denote this distance between projected curves by $\td_{\cW^s}(P^+(W_1), P^+(W_2))$.